dotnet/machinelearning-samples/README.md

 * ![](https://github.com/dotnet/machinelearning-samples/blob/features/samples-new-api/images/app-type-e2e.png) <b> End-to-end apps</b> - Real world examples of web, desktop, mobile, and other applications infused with Machine Learning using ML.NET.

-The official ML.NET samples are divided in multiple categories depending on the scenario and machine learning problem/task, accessible through the following table:
+The official ML.NET samples are divided in multiple categories depending on the scenario and machine learning tasks.

 <table>
  <tr>